TheEndBoss-101/HL2AC/README.md

 # HL2AC
-Welcome to the server branch!
-I will host all of the server stuff here.
+Welcome to the game branch!
+I will host all of the game stuff here.